How to Backpack the Enchantments in Washington

 Stuart Zone

 The Stuart Zone is less competitive and popular, with four groups allowed permits each day.
 This is great if you want to get a permit, but reaching the Core Zone via a day trip would be a longer day starting at Lake Stuart.
-Instead, we recommend day hiking to Colchuck Lake.
+Instead, if you want additional hiking, we recommend day hiking to Colchuck Lake from here.

 Eightmile/Caroline Zone